 Sarah Thomas is a seasoned marketing and communications strategist with a passion for innovation, creativity and technology.
 She is currently the Chief Strategy Officer of HFS Research, founder and CEO of Thomas-Grey, a marketing and executive positioning consultancy and co-founder of Ceresys.
-Prior to joining HFS Research, Sarah was a Managing Director at Accenture, Sarah now leads the Executive Positioning practice globally.
-Prior to this she spent more than 10 years as Chief Marketing Officer for the $11bn+, 120,000 people strong Accenture Operations business and as head of Accenture’s Industry Analyst relations team.
+Prior to joining HFS Research, Sarah was a Managing Director at Accenture.
+She led the Executive Positioning practice and Accenture’s Industry Analyst relations team.
+Sarah also spent more than 10 years as Chief Marketing Officer for the $11bn+, 120,000 people strong Accenture Operations business.

 The work of MicroLoan Foundation is a cause Sarah is passionate about having travelled in Africa and seen the hardships women often face.
 She saw how with a helping hand these women can build their own business and a future for their families.